minernchan/NUScheduler-doc/README.md

  - Senior Students

-    5. As a user, I want to be able to **share my schedules**, so others can learn from my personal experience.
+    1. As a user, I want to be able to **share my schedules**, so others can learn from my personal experience.

-    6. As a user, I want to be able to **respond to any comments or questions on my shared schedules**, so I can provide more useful information to help others.
+    2. As a user, I want to be able to **respond to any comments or questions on my shared schedules**, so I can provide more useful information to help others.

 - Admin

-    7. As an administrator, I want to ensure that **only authenticated users on the website can share their schedules**, so that the information shared on the website will be reliable.
+    1. As an administrator, I want to ensure that **only authenticated users on the website can share their schedules**, so that the information shared on the website will be reliable.

-    8. As an administrator, I want to ensure that **only authenticated users can message other users or comment on shared schedules**, so that users who share their schedules will not be spammed or harassed.
+    2. As an administrator, I want to ensure that **only authenticated users can message other users or comment on shared schedules**, so that users who share their schedules will not be spammed or harassed.

 ## Luxury
 - Freshmen/ Junior Students
+    (NIL)
 - Senior Students
+    (NIL)
 - Admin
     1. As an administrator, I want to be able to **manage the shared schedules and archive schedules that contain outdated modules**, so that the information on the web application stays relevant.
 (Priority 2)